 Learn how to make the most delicious oatmeal pancakes using just ten everyday ingredients and one bowl.
 These healthy pancakes have no (wheat) flour and no banana!
 They are gluten-free, dairy-free, and can easily be made vegan as well.
 A simple, delicious breakfast recipe the whole family will love.

-If you are looking to level up your morning pancake routine, these healthy oatmeal pancakes will be your new best friend!
-Made with a combination of rolled oats and oat flour (now wheat or gluten!) they are both light and fluffy yet wholesome and hearty all at the same time.
+If you are looking to level up your morning pancake routine, these healthy oatmeal pancakes will be your new best friend (shhh, don’t tell my beloved banana-baked oatmeal that I said that)!
+Made with a combination of rolled oats and oat flour (no wheat or gluten!) they are both light and fluffy, yet wholesome and hearty all at the same time.

 This recipe was inspired by my Banana Oatmeal Pancakes (which are so very loved by readers).
 I wanted to create a version that was made without bananas, so those who don’t like bananas (or don’t have bananas on hand), can still enjoy some healthy oatmeal pancakes.